cobwebos/docs/articles/storage/common/storage-metrics-in-azure-monitor.md

         // Resource ID for storage account
         var resourceId = "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{storageAccountName}";
         var subscriptionId = "{SubscriptionID}";
-        //How to identify Tenant ID, Application ID and Access Key: https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/ var tenantId = "{TenantID}";
+        // How to identify Tenant ID, Application ID and Access Key: https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/ var tenantId = "{TenantID}";
         var applicationId = "{ApplicationID}";
         var accessKey = "{AccessKey}";

-        Using metrics in Azure Monitor is currently free.
+        // Using metrics in Azure Monitor is currently free.
 However, if you use additional solutions ingesting metrics data, you may be billed by these solutions.
 For example, you are billed by Azure Storage if you archive metrics data to an Azure Storage account.
 Or you are billed by Operation Management Suite (OMS) if you stream metrics data to OMS for advanced analysis.
         MonitorClient readOnlyClient = AuthenticateWithReadOnlyClient(tenantId, applicationId, accessKey, subscriptionId).Result;
         IEnumerable<MetricDefinition> metricDefinitions = await readOnlyClient.MetricDefinitions.ListAsync(resourceUri: resourceId, cancellationToken: new CancellationToken());